 A Portishead song.
 Dreary, dismal, depressing — small.

-Then, at 1:10, all of a sudden, you realized something went wrong.
+Then, at 1:10, all of a sudden, you realized something is wrong.
 Terribly wrong.
 You weren't welcomed.
 You weren't invited.
 You weren't in some cozy room.
 You are actually amidst a alien ritual, and you are the target of ridicule.

 At 2:30, the inevitable sets in.
 Cold, harsh, industrial.
 Like clockwork, it repeats, unerringly, screaming.